THE CULTURAL HERITAGE

 and is designated by the letter "P"

-- If the first operation date is approximate this is indicated by "C"
+- If the first operation date is approximate this is indicated by “c” (for “circa”)

 (On the spreadsheet version these appear in a column titled "In or Before")